Raymond Leo Burke: Early life

 Burke was born on June 30, 1948, in Richland Center, Wisconsin, the youngest of the six children of Thomas F. and Marie B. Burke.
-He is of Irish heritage with ancestors from Cork and Tipperary.
+He is of Irish heritage with ancestors from counties Cork and Tipperary.
 Burke attended St. Mary's Parish School in Richland Center from 1954 to 1959.
-(In 2012, an addition to the school was named the Raymond Cardinal Burke Annex in his honor.)
 The family later moved to Stratford, Wisconsin.
-From 1962 to 1968, he attended Holy Cross Seminary in La Crosse, Wisconsin.
-From 1968 to 1971, he studied at the Catholic University of America in Washington, D.C., as a Basselin scholar, receiving a Bachelor of Arts degree in 1970 and a Master of Arts degree in 1971, both in philosophy.
-He completed studies for the priesthood at the Pontifical Gregorian University in Rome between 1971 and 1975, receiving a Bachelor of Sacred Theology degree and a Master of Arts degree.
-Pope Paul VI ordained Burke to the priesthood on June 29, 1975, in St. Peter's Basilica.
+Having decided to become a priest, Burke entered Holy Cross Seminary in 1962 in La Crosse, Wisconsin.

+After finishing at Holy Cross, Burke enrolled at the Catholic University of America in Washington, D.C., as a Basselin scholar in 1968.
+He received a Bachelor of Arts degree in 1970 and a Master of Arts degree in 1971, both in philosophy.

+Burke then travelled to Rome in 1971 to study theology at the Pontifical Gregorian University in Rome.
+He was awarded a Bachelor of Sacred Theology degree and a Master of Arts degree.
+While in Rome, Burke resided at the Pontifical North American College; he was classmates there with ten future bishops and two future cardinals – Blase J. Cupich and James Harvey.

 Priestly ministry

+Pope Paul VI ordained Burke to the priesthood for the Diocese of La Crosse on June 29, 1975, in Rome at St. Peter's Basilica.

-After his ordination to the priesthood, Burke was assigned as assistant rector of the Cathedral of St. Joseph the Workman in La Crosse, Wisconsin.
-He also taught religion at Aquinas High School in La Crosse (where a new addition was named the Bishop Burke Hall in his honor in 1997 and then in 2011 was renamed the Cardinal Burke Hall).
-From 1980 to 1984, Burke studied canon law at the Pontifical Gregorian University in Rome, where he received a licentiate in canon law in 1982 and a doctorate in canon law in 1984.
-He then returned to La Crosse where he was named the Moderator of the Curia and Vice Chancellor of the La Crosse diocese.
-In 1989, Pope John Paul II named Burke the first American Defender of the Bond of the Supreme Tribunal of the Apostolic Signatura, the highest ecclesiastical court in the Catholic Church.
+After his ordination to the priesthood, Burke returned to La Crosse.
+The diocese assigned him as assistant rector of the Cathedral of St. Joseph the Workman in La Crosse.
+He also taught religion at Aquinas High School in La Crosse.
+Burke went back to Rome in 1980 to study canon law at the Gregorian University.
+It awarded him a Licentiate of Canon Law in 1982 and a Doctorate in Canon Law in 1984.

+Back in La Crosse, Bishop John Joseph Paul named Burke as moderator of the curia and vice chancellor of the diocese.
+In 1989, Pope John Paul II named Burke the first American defender of the bond of the Supreme Tribunal of the Apostolic Signatura, the highest ecclesiastical court in the Catholic Church.